-The modern resurgence of Western Orthodoxy began with stirrings within the heart of a Roman Catholic priest by the name of Louis-Charles Winnaert, who uprooted himself from all that he had known, and began the arduous journey in which he would allow the Holy Spirit to lead him to his true home, where he would become the father of the many who would follow after him and become his spiritual descendants.
+The modern resurgence of Western Orthodoxy began with stirrings within the heart of Louis-Charles Winnaert, who uprooted himself from all that he had known, and began the arduous journey in which he would allow the Holy Spirit to lead him to his true home, where he would become the father of the many who would follow after him and become his spiritual descendants.
 Thus he is known as The New Abraham.

 Born on the 4th of June, 1880 in Dunkirk, Louis-Charles had long desired to be a priest, and was ordained in the Roman Catholic church in 1905.
-However, he soon came to realise that this did not represent the form of Christianity for which he longed.
+However, he soon came to realise that this did not represent the authentic, apostolic Christianity for which his heart longed.

-This began a long pilgrimage through various ecclesiastical homes, including a period in the Old Catholic Church of Utrecht (1921-1922), close relations with the Anglican church, a brief association with the Liberal Catholic church (where he was consecrated as a bishop but with which he broke due to its theosophist ideas), and some time spent as an independent bishop, single-handedly leading his own jurisdiction.
+Thus began a long pilgrimage through various ecclesiastical homes, including a period in the Old Catholic Church of Utrecht (1921-1922), close relations with the Anglican church, a brief association with the Liberal Catholic church (where he was consecrated as a bishop but from which he separated due to its theosophist ideas), and some time spent as an independent bishop, leading his own jurisdiction.
 Despite the apparent instability of this journey, his motivation during this whole time was his devoted search - his quest - for authentic Apostolic Christianity, where he and his flock could work out their salvation in Jesus Christ.

-This he eventually found in the form of the Orthodox Church, which he discovered in 1927 and spent the last few years of his life seeking to enter.
+This he eventually found in the Orthodox Church, which he discovered in 1927 and which he spent the last ten years of his life seeking to enter.

 Winnaert persevered with his petitions, both to the Ecumenical Patriarchate of Constantinople and later to the Patriarchate of Moscow, and ultimately had his wishes fulfilled.
 In 1936, Patriarch Sergius of Moscow issued a decree that Louis-Charles Winnaert and his flock were to be received into the Russian Orthodox Church, with a blessing to continue as a Western Rite vicariate under his care.
-They would be permitted to continue in their western spiritual and liturgical customs, as a modern-day expression of the same western traditions known to the first-millennium saints of this part of the world.
+They would be permitted to continue in their western spiritual and liturgical customs, as a modern-day expression of the same traditions known to the first-millennium saints of the Orthodox West.

-This became a reality early the following year, when on condition that he lay aside what was considered his canonically irregular marriage (for this was contracted after his ordination), he was received into the Orthodox Church, tonsured as a monk, and raised to the dignity of an archimandrite, taking the monastic name of Irenaeus, after St Irenaeus of Lyons.
-Thus, after a long journey and having made many sacrifices, Fr Ienaeus had finally come home.
+This became a reality early the following year when, on condition that he lay aside what was considered his canonically irregular marriage (for this was contracted after his ordination), he was received into the Orthodox Church, tonsured as a monk, and raised to the dignity of an archimandrite, taking the monastic name of Irenaeus, after St Irenaeus of Lyons.
+Thus, after a long journey and having made many sacrifices, Fr Irenaeus had finally come home.

-By this time, Fr Irenaeus was in poor health and was born into heaven on the 3rd of March, 1937.
-Yvonne remained a pillar of the Western Orthodox movement for the remainder of her earthly life, until she fell asleep in the Lord in 1997.
+By this time, Fr Irenaeus was in poor health and fell asleep in the Lord soon after his reception into the Orthodox Church.
+However, Yvonne remained a pillar of the Western Orthodox Church for the remainder of her earthly life, until she too fell asleep in the Lord in 1997.

 Although Fr Irenaeus was only formally an Orthodox Christian for the final few weeks of his life, his journey to Orthodoxy, which spanned nearly a decade, and his wider search for the Church of Christ, was characterised by a determination to answer the call of God.
 It is due to his faithfulness to the vision of an Orthodoxy that is accessible to western peoples and that builds on the foundation of the Orthodox spiritual heritage of the West, and his resilience in the face of the trials that were put in his way, that many thousands have come to Christ who might otherwise never have found a home in the holy Orthodox Church.

-Archimandrite Irenaeus was canonised as a saint of the Church on the 2nd of February, 2020, and intercedes for all of his spiritual descendants before the throne of God.
+Archimandrite Irenaeus was born into heaven on the 3rd of March 1937, where now he intercedes for all of his spiritual descendants before the throne of God.